ReactiveCocoa/ReactiveCocoa/README.md

 ReactiveCocoa is an implementation of [functional reactive programming](http://blog.maybeapps.com/post/42894317939/input-and-output).
-Rather than capturing a value at a particular time, RAC provides signals (represented by `RACSignal`) that capture the present and future value.
+Rather than using mutable variables which are replaced and modified in-place, RAC provides signals (represented by `RACSignal`) that capture present and future values.
 These signals can be reasoned about, chained, composed, and reacted to.

 By combining signals, software can be written declaratively, without the need for code that continually observes and updates values.